 - stream A File object or an object that supports the standard read and seek methods similar to a File object.
 Could also be a string representing a path to a PDF file. - strict Determines whether user should be warned of all problems and also causes some correctable problems to be fatal.
 Defaults to False. - password Decrypt PDF file at initialization.
 If the password is None, the file will not be decrypted.
-Defaults to None property viewer_preferences: Optional[ViewerPreferences]
+Defaults to None.

-Returns the existing ViewerPreferences as an overloaded dictionary.
+'''

+strict: bool = False

+flattened_pages: Optional[List[PageObject]] = None

 resolved_objects: Dict[Tuple[Any, Any], Optional[PdfObject]]

 Storage of parsed PDF objects.

+property root_object: DictionaryObject

+Provide access to "/Root". standardized with PdfWriter.

 property pdf_header: str

 The first 8 bytes of the file.

+'''